 Overheating can cause a variety of problems, ranging in severity from uncomfortable to life-threatening.
-The best way to prevent heat cramps, heat exhaustion, and heat stroke is to learn what causes them and take steps to cool off and hydrate if you start to overheat.
+The best way to prevent heat-related illnesses is to learn what causes them and take steps to cool off if you start to overheat.
 Here’s what you need to know:

 Heat cramps are painful, involuntary muscle spasms that usually occur during heavy exercise in hot environments. [i]